HeiningaVE/HeiningaVE.github.io/CV.md

 * Median Field Citation Ratio = [4.1](https://plantmodelling.shinyapps.io/meaningful_cv/) (average = 1)

-* Open Science score: 88% of your research is free to read online.
+* Open Science score: 88% of my research is free to read online.
 This level of availability puts me in the **top 2%** of researchers according to https://profiles.impactstory.org/.
 This important because Open Science is critical to accelerating the way we discover knowledge.

 ### Peer-reviewed publications (9)